binarymax/max.io/contents/articles/porting-numpy-to-torch/index.md

 ###Element Multiplication

-For the sigmoid derivative, we will need to do an element-wise multiplication of two matricies.
+For the sigmoid derivative, we will need to do an element-wise multiplication of two matrices.

 ###Numpy:
 ```python